flame-engine/flame/doc/collision_detection.md

 form the area which can be used to either detect collisions or whether it contains a point or not, the latter is very useful for accurate gesture detection.
-The collision detection does not handle what should happen when two hitboxes collide, so it is up to the user to implement what will happen when two position components have intersecting hitboxes.
+The collision detection does not handle what should happen when two hitboxes collide, so it is up to the user to implement what will happen when for example two position components have intersecting hitboxes.

 ## Mixins
 ### Hitbox
 The `Hitbox` mixin is mainly used for two things; to make detection of collisions with other hitboxes and gestures on top of your `PositionComponent`s more accurate.
-Say that you have a fairly round rock as a `SpriteComponent` for example, then you don't want to register input that is in the corner of the image where the rock is not displayed.
-Then you can use the `Hitbox` mixin to define a more accurate polygon for which the input should be within for the event to be counted on your component.
+Say that you have a fairly round rock as a `SpriteComponent` for example, then you don't want to register input that is in the corner of the image where the rock is not displayed, since an image is always rectangular.
+Then you can use the `Hitbox` mixin to define a more accurate polygon (or another shape) for which the input should be within for the event to be registered on your component.

 You can add new shapes to the `Hitbox` just like they are added in the below `Collidable` example.